idrisr/NerdJokes/backend/README.md

 # Start web server

-1. download and install docker if you don't have it from [here](https://docs.docker.com/engine/installation/)
+1. download and install docker if you don't have it from [here](https://docs.docker.com/engine/installation/) or on mac do a `brew install docker`

 1. run script `./docker_restart`